Run Forest Run: Nottingham Forest’s Premier League 24/25 Odds

 Nottingham Forest Analysis

-Nuno Espírito Santo took charge of Nottingham Forest last season when they were on the brink of relegation.
-He managed to keep them in the Premier League, though just barely—they finished with 32 points, the lowest total ever recorded to stay up in the competition.
+Nuno Espírito Santo took the reins at Forest last season when they were teetering on the edge of relegation.
+He narrowly kept them up—finishing with 32 points, the lowest total ever to survive in the Premier League.

 Elliot Anderson – Newcastle (£38m)